 - Tell us about your experience doing this challenge?
 Did you learn to see light and understand it a little better?
 Tell us about what you learned in as much detail as you can.

-- Upload your photo, shooting info, and tell us what you learned by the cut-off date of November 30th, 2018.
+- Upload your photo, shooting info, and tell us what you learned.
 NOTE: please do NOT save your images as TIF (they will be too big to add in the comments, it must be under 2mb) and please do NOT email your images to me for critique.
 I cannot give personal critiques by email, leave your images below and I will comment there.